AmirAbasEshghi/AmirAbasEshghi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, I'm `Amir Abas Eshghi`.
-I have 1 years of experience programming and I specialize in it and making videos .
-I'm passionate about exercise and watching movies and I'm looking to expand my knowledge and skills to better serve my clients and team.
+I have `1 years` of experience programming and I specialize in `programming` and `making videos` .
+I'm passionate about `exercise` and `watching movies` and I'm looking to expand my knowledge and skills to better serve my clients and team.